 Melatonin Deficiency Linked to Weak Immunity

-Increasing nighttime light exposure, later bedtimes, and the blue light from screens (which directly blocks production of melatonin) have been linked to weaker immunity.2,4-7
+While immunity system declines have often been linked to aging, 5-7 recently, we’ve seen immune and melatonin deficiencies in young people, due to circadian disruption .2 Increasing nighttime light exposure, later bedtimes, and blue light from screens, which directly blocks melatonin production, have been linked to weaker immunity.2,4-7

 Vitamin D Deficiency Linked to Weak Immunity

-Optimal vitamin D3 levels for immunity should be maintained between 45-80 ng/mL.
-For adults, 4,000-5,000 IU per day is typically needed, but a vitamin D test is the only way to know what you levels are.
+Optimal vitamin D levels for immunity should be maintained between 45-80 ng/mL.
+For adults, 4,000-5,000 IU per day is typically needed, but a vitamin D test is the only way to know what your levels are.

-There’s no shortage of studies linking stress to a compromised immune system.
-One meta-analysis cited 300 studies confirming the strong connection between the two.11,12
+No shortage of studies link stress to compromised immunity.
+One meta analysis cites 300 studies confirming the strong connection between the two.11,12

-There is also no shortages of studies linking a stronger immune system with regular practice of meditation.
-One study on mindfulness meditation measured significant beneficial changes on the following immune system parameters.
+There is also no shortage of studies linking a stronger immune system with regular meditation.
+One study on mindfulness meditation measured significant beneficial changes on the following immune system parameters.13

 - Increased circulating and stimulated inflammatory proteins